 Have you or a loved one been arrested in Sanford, FL, or Seminole County with DUI charges?
-Don’t worry, you have landed on the right place.
-Our Criminal Defense Attorneys have over 20 years of combined experience in DUI Law and have successfully litigated hundreds of cases in Seminole County and across the state of Florida.
+Don’t worry, you have landed in the right place.
+Our Criminal Defense Attorneys have over 100 years of combined experience in DUI Law and have successfully litigated hundreds of cases in Seminole County and across the state of Florida.
 Call today for your free consultation.
 We will listen to your side of the story and craft a defense strategy suited to your specific situation.

 Florida DUI Laws

-Under the Florida law driving under the influence (DUI) of alcohol, drugs, chemical substances, or any type of controlled substance is considered an offense, this can be proved by impairment to operate a moving vehicle, or by an illegal level of alcohol found in the blood or breath of 0.08 or above.
+Under Florida law driving under the influence (DUI) of alcohol, drugs, chemical substances, or any type of controlled substance is considered an offense, this can be proved by impairment to operate a moving vehicle, or by an illegal level of alcohol found in the blood or breath of 0.08 or above.
 The penalties are all the same regardless of the way in which the DUI offense is proven.

 DUI Fine Penalties